elasticio/jsonata-transform-component/README.md

 ## How it works

-This component takes the incoming message body and applies the configured JSONata tranformation on it.
-It uses a fact that JSONata expression is a superset of JSON document so that by default any valid JSON document is a valid JSONata expression.
+This component takes the incoming message body and applies the configured JSONata transformation to it.
+It uses the fact that a JSONata expression is a superset of a JSON document, so by default, any valid JSON document is a valid JSONata expression.

-For example let's take this sample incoming message body:
+For example, let's take this sample incoming message body:

 ```json
 {